mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference.md

 #### `--overwrite-dest`, `-o`

-Overwrite destination package file if it exists.
+Overwrite the destination package file if it exists.
 Without this option, web-ext will exit in error if the destination file already exists.

 Environment variable: `$WEB_EXT_OVERWRITE_DEST=true`
 </section>